elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

 - Warning!
-- I scream from the top of my watch.
-Warning!
+- I scream a warning from the watchtower.
 - Closer!
 - This way!
 - the soft and slow voice of a bad harvest and unexpected rain